Did Your Password Leak Online? And What To Do About It

 Once you realize your password has been leaked, the first thing to do is change it before anyone can take advantage of the information.
 You can change your password using a password generator for powerful passwords which are resistant to brute-force and dictionary attacks.

-If you know which account was to blame for the breach, log on as soon as you can, head to settings, and change to a strong password.
+If you know which account was to blame for the breach, log out as soon as you can, head to settings, and change to a strong password.
 If this is not possible for any reason, phone the company and ask to freeze the account.

 Now that this password has been compromised, it cannot be used again.
 Some sites may recognize the leaked login credentials and prompt you to pick something else, but you also need to remain vigilant and not repeat passwords on different websites.